invertase/notifee/docs-react-native/react-native/docs/ios/remote-notification-support.md

   data: {notifee_options: JSON.stringify(notifeeOptions)},
   tokens: [],
   android: {
-    priority: 'high', // Needed to trigger data-only notifications },
+    priority: 'high', // Needed to achieve reliable delivery for data-only notifications on Android },
   apns: {
     payload: {
       notifee_options: notifeeOptions,
       aps: {
         // Payloads coming from Admin SDK should specify params in camelCase.
         // Payloads from REST API should specify in kebab-case
         // see their respective reference documentation
         alert: {
-          // 🚧 This is needed to trigger an alert/remote notification only for iOS
+          // 🚧 This is needed to achieve reliable delivery only for iOS
           // 👍 but Android will continue using data-only notifications
           title: 'ANY_DUMMY_STRING', // Or notifeeOptions.title :)
         },